 My experience of DNA fingerprinting

-During my tenure of prenatal research, instead of following the standard protocol with STR or VNTR, I had prepared our own combination of markers.
+During my tenure of prenatal research, instead of following the standard protocol with STR or VNTR, I had prepared my own combination of markers.